MaskingTechnology/jitar/documentation/04_basic_features.md

 }
 ```

 The second procedure runs both the ``sayHello`` and ``sayHi`` procedures and combines the results.
-Procedures (and classes) can be staticly imported using the ES module syntax, even if they will be placed on another segment.
+Procedures (and classes) can be statically imported using the ES module syntax, even if they will be placed on another segment.

 {:.filename}
 src/greetings/sayBoth.ts